MtnBiker/historical-streets-la/README.md

 - More historical maps.
 Particularly Sanborn

 #### Nice to haves
+- Transparency slider

 ### Technical
 Ruby on Rails 5.1.
 PostgreSQL database.
 Mainly Leaflet.js for mapping.
 Offline QGIS for georeferening maps.
 Deployed at Heroku.
-Historic maps mostly served from my domain (not a long term solution).
 Will expand in Acknowledgements page.
+Map tiles served from AWS.